|Name||Steven C. LaTourette|

-|Info||Congressman Steven C. LaTourette is serving his sixth term in the United States House of Representatives and represents Northeast Ohio's 14th Congressional District.
-The district includes all of Lake, Geauga and Ashtabula counties, and part of Cuyahoga, Summit, Trumbull and Portage counties.
-All told, there are 22 cities, 34 villages and 63 townships in the 14th District.
+Congressman Steven C. LaTourette served nine (9) terms in the United States House of Representatives and represented Northeast Ohio's 19th and 14th Congressional Districts.
+The 14th District included all of Lake, Geauga and Ashtabula counties, and part of Cuyahoga, Summit, Trumbull and Portage counties.
+All told, there were 22 cities, 34 villages and 63 townships in the 14th District.

 LaTourette's legislative accomplishments and voting record have been lauded by many groups, including Watchdogs of the Treasury, National Federation of Independent Business, National Tax Limitation Committee, U.S. Chamber of Commerce, 60 Plus Association and Seniors Coalition.
-LaTourette also is a longstanding member of the U.S. Holocaust Memorial Council, which was created in 1979 by President Jimmy Carter to foster remembrance of the Holocaust.
-He has served on the panel since 1995.
+LaTourette also was a longstanding member of the U.S. Holocaust Memorial Council, which was created in 1979 by President Jimmy Carter to foster remembrance of the Holocaust.
+He served on the panel since 1995.

 Prior to his election to the House of Representatives, LaTourette served from 1987 to 1994 as the Lake County Prosecutor.
 In 1990, he was named Prosecuting Attorney of the Year in Ohio for his successful prosecution of 13 members of a murderous religious cult.
-LaTourette is a graduate of the University of Michigan and Cleveland Marshall College of Law.
+LaTourette was a graduate of the University of Michigan and Cleveland Marshall College of Law.

 He lived in Concord Township and is the father of four children.